-To describe the DHOST theories, we employ the effective field theory (EFT) approach \cite{Gubitosi:2012hu,Bloomfield:2012ff,Gleyzes:2013ooa,Bloomfield:2013efa,Piazza:2013coa} characterised by the six kinds of functions of time, $\alpha_i(t)$ with $i={\rm K},{\rm B},{\rm T},{\rm M},{\rm H}$ and $\beta_1(t)$ \cite{Gleyzes:2014rba,Gleyzes:2015pma,DAmico:2016ntq,Langlois:2017mxy}.
-As mentioned before, the DHOST theories cover a huge kinds of the single scalar-tensor theory depending on the arbitrary functions of $\phi$ and $X$.
-The EFT parameters can be written in terms of the arbitrary functions.
+To describe the DHOST theories, we employ the effective field theory (EFT) approach \cite{Gubitosi:2012hu,Bloomfield:2012ff,Gleyzes:2013ooa,Bloomfield:2013efa,Piazza:2013coa} characterised by six time-dependent functions, $\alpha_i(t)$ with $i={\rm K},{\rm B},{\rm T},{\rm M},{\rm H}$ and $\beta_1(t)$ \cite{Gleyzes:2014rba,Gleyzes:2015pma,DAmico:2016ntq,Langlois:2017mxy}.
+As mentioned before, the DHOST theories cover a huge number of the single-scalar-tensor theories by choosing the arbitrary functions in the action.
+The EFT parameters can be written in terms of them.
 The Horndeski theory and its subclass theories can be described by the first four functions, $\alpha_i$ with $i={\rm K},{\rm B},{\rm T},{\rm M}$.
 The remaining parameters, $\alpha_{\rm H}$ and $\beta_1$, are called beyond-Horndeski parameters.
-While the GLPV theory requires $\alpha_{\rm H}\ne 0$ and $\beta_1=0$, the DHOST theories, the most general case, correspond to the theories with $\beta_1\ne 0$.
-The advantages of the use of the EFT approach are that we can explore the theory without specifying the arbitrary functions of the scalar field in the original action and that we can treat the background sector, i.e cosmic expansion history, separately from the perturbative sector.
-It is convenient to study how significant the parameters characterising the DHOST theories affect the angular power spectrum.
-We consider a subclass theory of the DHOST theories where $\alpha_{\rm H}=\alpha_{\rm M}=\alpha_{\rm T}=\alpha_{\rm B}=0$ and compute the confidence ranges of the parameter $\beta_1$.
+While the GLPV theory requires $\alpha_{\rm H}\ne 0$ and $\beta_1=0$, the DHOST theories correspond to the theories with $\beta_1\ne 0$.
+The advantages of employing the EFT approach are that we can explore the theories without specifying the arbitrary functions of $\phi$ and $X$ in the original action and that we can treat the background sector, i.e. cosmic expansion history, separately from the perturbative sector.
+This approach is convenient to study comprehensively how significant the parameters characterising the DHOST theories affect the CMB angular power spectrum.
+We consider a subclass theory of the DHOST theories where $\alpha_{\rm H}=\alpha_{\rm M}=\alpha_{\rm T}=\alpha_{\rm B}=0$ and compute the confidence intervals of the parameter $\beta_1$.

-Next, we change the approach to treat the background sector and the perturbations sector consistently by specifying the arbitrary function contained in the original action of the DHOST theories.
-In particular, we adopt the parameterisation proposed by Crisostomi and Koyama \cite{Crisostomi:2017pjs}.
-With this treatment, we solve the background equations for the scalar field and the scale factor as well as the perturbation equations.
-Then we estimate the confidence ranges of the model parameters in the Crisostomi-Koyama model.
+Next, we change the approach and treat the background and perturbative sectors consistently by specifying the arbitrary functions contained in the DHOST theories.
+In particular, we adopt the parameterisation proposed by Crisostomi and Koyama (CK) \cite{Crisostomi:2017pjs}.
+With this treatment, we first solve the background equations for the scalar field and the scale factor and solve the perturbation equations in this background.
+Then we estimate the confidence intervals of the model parameters.